 - Appeal Process

-The student may appeal the decision of the committee according to the Student Right to Appeal process in the Academic Catalog.
-Any result of the SPDC proceedings will remain in place until the appeals committee designated by the Campus President or the Campus President renders a decision otherwise.
-Any designated appeals committee will be comprised of staff and faculty members not involved in making the initial remediation decision.
+Students wishing to appeal a disciplinary decision may do so according to the Student Right to Appeal process.
+Any sanctions issued as a result of the SCC proceedings will remain in place until the designated appeals committee or campus official assigned by the Campus President renders a decision otherwise.
+This designated appeals committee or campus official will be comprised of staff and faculty members not involved in making the initial disciplinary decision.
 The student must obey the terms of the decision pending the outcome of the appeal.

 III.
 Committee Membership